lucamors/CAENHV_CTRL/readme.md

 ### disclaimer

-The project is still under development: a lot of code needs to be properly refactored, and almost no errors are handled up to now.
+> **Warning** The project is still under development:
+> a lot of code needs to be properly refactored, and almost no
+> errors are properly handled up to now.

 # A simple controller for CAEN DT547x H.V.
 Power Supply